flxst/nerblackbox/README.rst

 *Evaluation*

-* Evaluation of a Model on a Dataset
+* Evaluation of Any Model on Any Dataset

 *Inference*

-* Versatile Model Inference
+* Versatile Model Inference (Entity/Word Level, Probabilities, ..)

 *Other*

-* Compatibility with HuggingFace
+* Full Compatibility with HuggingFace
 * GPU Support
 * Language Agnosticism